 - Sprouted buckwheat flour pancakes – you can use the flour in any recipe calling for buckwheat flour.

-- Make yourself a big salad with sprouted buckwheat as main protein source.
+- Make yourself a big salad with the sprouts as main protein source.

-As you can see, there are many raw sprouted buckwheat recipes to choose from.
+As you can see, there are many recipes to choose from.
 You definitely should not get bored, tired or be out of ideas when it comes to using up a batch of sprouts.

 Let me know in comments whether you have tried sprouting buckwheat or any other grains/legumes before!
 I’d love to hear from you!